 One final area that students may be surprised to discover is that they may be eligible to have their loans discharged if they believe that the school that they attended gave them fraudulent information which caused them to sign on the dotted line to be accepted into a school.
 Every student’s story may be different, and there are no set guidelines on how the Department of Education will rule on individual instances, but if there is any suspected fraud it can be prudent to set this ball into motion.

 Students will notify the Department of Education if they believe that they were defrauded by the school.
-During this process, the loans in question will go into deferment or forbearance.
+During this process, the loans in question will go into student loan deferment or student loan forbearance.
 This means that they may accrue interest, but no payments are due during this time.

 Previously, there had been an eligibility restriction on anyone that had borrowed funds before October of 2007, but, as of the end of 2015, those restrictions are no longer in place for undergraduates.
 Now, the only group that faces eligibility restrictions under these programs are parents that helped their children pay for the cost of their education with PLUS loans.